 We don't need experts to tell us that there are more benefits besides pleasure when it comes to sex.
-(But should you need scientific proof, there's plenty of it.)
-However, there's one topic that's not often discussed, despite the fact that it's common among women: cramps after sex.
+(But should you need scientific proof, there's plenty of it, like how it can boost your immune system, help lower stress and risk for depression, improves sleep and can even lower our perception of pain.)
+However, there's one topic that's not often discussed, despite the fact that it's common among women: Cramps after sex.

 New York–based board-certified gynecologist Shyama Mathews, MD, tells MyDomaine that most women have experienced this type of pain after sex at some point in their lives.
 "For most women, [it] may feel similar to menstrual cramps," she says.

-In fact, a recent British study found that nearly one in 10 women experience some type of pain during or after sex.
+In fact, a recent British study found that nearly one in 10 women experience some type of pain (also known as Dyspareunia in scientific circles) during or after sex.
 The findings also revealed that women of all ages are affected and that other types of pain were associated with vaginal dryness, anxiety, lack of enjoyment, and other issues.
 Researchers point out that there are other factors besides physical causes that can contribute to painful sex, including emotional and psychological issues.

-Keep reading to find out the most common causes of cramping after sex, how to alleviate the pain, and when it's time to seek medical help.
+So what's behind the discomfort?
+Keep reading to learn about the most common causes of cramping after sex, how to alleviate the pain, and when it's time to seek medical help.

 "One reason is that semen contains prostaglandins that cause uterine contractions, [but that's] only applicable if no barrier protection [like a condom] is used," Mathews explains.
 "Another common reason is mechanical stimulation of the cervix and lower portion of the uterus, [which] triggers the same type of contractions."